odradev/awesome-zero-knowledge/README.md

 * [PLONK by Hand - part 1](https://research.metastate.dev/plonk-by-hand-part-1/), [part 2](https://research.metastate.dev/plonk-by-hand-part-2-the-proof/) and [part 3](https://research.metastate.dev/plonk-by-hand-part-3-verification/) - an article deeply explaining PLONK from September and October 2020.
 * [zkEVM Explained.
 What It Is and Why It Matters](https://changehero.medium.com/zkevm-explained-what-it-is-and-why-it-matters-dcb80f9c6b39) - article by ChangeHero from February 2023.
 * [Zero Knowledge Proofs: Unlocking the Potential of Blockchain Technology](https://medium.com/@geniidata/zero-knowledge-proofs-unlocking-the-potential-of-blockchain-technology-9d5a3718ddcb) - article by GeniiData from February 2023.
-* [[Rollup Series] Part 1: Scroll, the Dream of a Native zkEVM](https://medium.com/a41-ventures/rollup-series-part-1-scroll-the-dream-of-a-native-zkevm-d02a7d1bd45c) - article by 100y from February 2023.
+* [[Rollup Series] Part 1: Scroll, the Dream of a Native zkEVM](https://medium.com/a41-ventures/rollup-series-part-1-scroll-the-dream-of-a-native-zkevm-d02a7d1bd45c) and [Part 2: Classification of zkEVMs and Taiko](https://medium.com/a41-ventures/rollup-series-2-classification-of-zkevms-and-taiko-e0f5e43cf7b6) - series of articles by 100y from February 2023 and March 2023.
 * [Firmly bullish on Ethereum zkRollups, even if the bear market bottom is not yet reached](https://medium.com/@frederickkang/firmly-bullish-on-ethereum-zkrollups-even-if-the-bear-market-bottom-is-not-yet-reached-6cd1d386d082) - article by Frederick Kang from February 2023.
 * [What is the Sum-Check Protocol of Zero Knowledge Proof](https://medium.com/@foxtech123/what-is-the-sum-check-protocol-of-zero-knowledge-proof-994ea1dac651) - article by FoxTech from February 2023.
 * [Use of zk-SNARKs inside Blockchain Infrastructure](https://medium.com/@strnad.eth/use-of-zk-snarks-inside-blockchain-infrastructure-daaef7a18551) - article by Jakub Strnad from February 2023.
 * [Zero-Knowledge Proof for Privacy over Ethereum: Permutations over Lagrange-Bases for Oecumenical Non-Interactive Arguments of Knowledge (PLONK) [step-by-step] (Part 1)](https://medium.com/@iamagnix/zero-knowledge-proof-for-privacy-over-ethereum-permutations-over-lagrange-bases-for-oecumenical-dc7838e0bc8b) - article by Agnish Gnosh from February 2023.
 * [Overview of Modern SNARK Constructions - part 1](https://medium.com/@dragotanqueray/overview-of-modern-snark-constructions-part-1-2325e04883a1) and [part 2](https://medium.com/@dragotanqueray/overview-of-modern-snark-constructions-part-2-4f73ad67aa2c/)  - an article with overview of modern SNARK constructions from January and February 2023.
-* [[ZK] Part 1: ZK-Proofs](https://medium.com/@encodinglabs/zk-part-1-zk-proofs-d91815d89b93) - article covering the basic principles of zk-proofs by Encoding Labs from March 2023.
+* [[ZK] Part 1: ZK-Proofs](https://medium.com/@encodinglabs/zk-part-1-zk-proofs-d91815d89b93) and [Part 2: ZK-SNARK Generation](https://medium.com/@encodinglabs/zk-part-2-zk-snark-generation-1b03233fce11)- article covering the basic principles of zk-proofs by Encoding Labs from March 2023.
 * [ZK Cross-chain Message Protocol: Secure, Cheap, Foundation of Multichain Dapps](https://medium.com/@unblock256_en/zk-cross-chain-message-protocol-secure-cheap-foundation-of-multichain-dapps-66adc65cedc9) - article by un.Block Newsletter from March 2023.
 * [SHARP?
 SuperChain?
 Layer-3s?
 Temporary Rollups?](https://stonecoldpat.substack.com/p/sharp-superchain-layer-3s-temporary) - artivle by Patrick McCorry from March 2023.
+* [Unlock the Secrets of ZK-SNARKs](https://mybrandt.medium.com/unlock-the-secrets-of-zk-snarks-a40e4cd034a6) - article about ZK-Snarks by My Brandt from March 2023.
+* [The ZK Cross-chain Message Protocol and How it Paves a New Way of Cross-chain Communication](https://hackernoon.com/the-zk-cross-chain-message-protocol-and-how-it-paves-a-new-way-of-cross-chain-communication) - article by Glaze from March 2023.

 ### Projects
 Projects that are using ZK-technology.